 The main plate at dinner is thankali, a traditional Nepali dish with dal bhat and several side dishes to aid the taste.
-All vegetables were organic, grown from Bhasnet’s garden.
+As an agro-hotel in Kathmandu, vegetables were organic, grown from Kantipur Temple’s garden.
 It was hard not to feel like I was in some type of Nepali ashram of conscious and healthy living.

 A server came over with a house rice wine.
 He wielded an ornate brass pitcher high in the air and proceeded to pour my wine into a tiny cup on the table.
 It was a lethal height (approximately four feet).
 Not a drop was spilled.